MarcoWorms/learn.js/README.md

 # Leveling up

 By now we have learned about complex types such as Functions, Objects, Arrays and simpler types like Number, String, Boolean, and emptiness.
 When developing in javascript you can always use any type anywhere.
 For example you could have an Array of Objects that has Functions inside them, or you can have a Function that receives another Function as a variable.
-There is trully no limits as to what you do with the types that you just learned, this is both really awesome and really dangerous because it's easy to lose track of what function deals with what part of your problem if you don't organize your code properly.
+There is truly no limits as to what you do with the types that you just learned, this is both really awesome and really dangerous because it's easy to lose track of what function deals with what part of your problem if you don't organize your code properly.

-There is no one - right - way - fits - all to learn how to organize code, you will learn by writing it and applying to real cases and learning what works and what gives you headaches on maintance time.
+There is no one - right - way - fits - all to learn how to organize code, you will learn by writing it and applying to real cases and learning what works and what gives you headaches on maintenance time.

 ## Map